psenough/teach_yourself_demoscene_in_14_days/README.md

 Nothing like a good old deadline to force you to shape your ideas into a finalized entry.

 Demoscene has a natural deadline called the next demoparty.
-Every demoscener has a "oh shit, now i have to make an entry" moment when planning to attend a demoparty, it usually comes right after buying the party entrance or flight travel tickets.
+Every demoscener has an "oh shit, now i have to make an entry" moment.
+It usually comes right after buying the flight tickets to a demoparty.

 Sure you could just go to the demoparty and socialize.
 Nothing wrong with that.
-Except that everyone at the party will most likely be asking you if you're working on an entry for the compos, and there is only such a limited amount of plausible excuses you can give to justify not working on an entry while you still have some time left.
+Except that everyone at the party will most likely ask if you're working on an entry for the compos, and there is only such a limited amount of plausible excuses you can offer that justify not working on an entry while there is time left.

 Even half an hour is plenty of time to do _something_ for a compo.
 It might not be the mona lisa of the demoscene, but it's an entry.
-To prepare you for these last minute attempts to deliver something in a rush there are also fastcompos.
-Events prepared specifically to force you to do something within small time constraints.
-If you don't have a topic to work on, people will throw a topic at you.
+For those who didn't have time to do anything before the party there are also fastcompos.
+These competitions are prepared specifically to force you to do something within small time constraints.

-If you don't do anything, you'll spend the rest of the event watching other people's entries on the big screen and wondering if you couldn't have done something that would place higher then that piece of crap you just saw or heard.
-So you see, if you're serious about wanting to make a demo, just buy yourself the tickets to a demoparty, and with them, automatically, will come the motivation to do something.
+If you don't have any releases for the party, you'll spend the event watching other people's entries on the big screen and wondering if you couldn't have done something that would place higher then that piece of crap you just saw or heard.

-The good thing about a demoparty deadline is that you see it coming months ahead, so technically speaking you can actually plan for something decent and start working on it in due time.

-One thing you should know about deadlines is that, unless you're a total control freak, they tend to sneak up on you.
-You think you have time, so you plan this great thing, and then you start realizing you aren't actually following up your work plan and your idea needs to be cut down for something simpler.
-My suggestion to avoid this point of failure is to always plan realistically.
-Build the core of your entry early on and then spend the extra time before the deadline polishing things up, maybe getting feedback from people whose opinion you respect?

-Don't be afraid of the deadline.
+So don't be afraid of the deadline.
 Deadline is your friend.
-It forces you to stop with the daydreaming bullshit and focus on what's really important and actually achievable.
+It forces you to stop the daydreaming bullshit and focus on what's really important and actually achievable.
 If the deadline wasn't there you would most probably never actually deliver anything.
 "Art is never finished, only abandoned."
-So look at the deadline as the point in time where you will be liberated from your current artistic burden.
-And if you don't buy into that philosophy at all, you can still release a final version of your entry after the party.
+Look at the deadline as the point in time where you will be liberated from your current artistic burden.
+And if you don't buy into that philosophy you can always release a final version of your entry later on.

 By the end of the 10th day you should realize the importance of deadlines, how to not fear them, but respect them for the panic and closure they can bring to the demo making creative process.